AdityaShankar1/crudeoil-spring-analytics/README.md

 # crudeoil-spring-analytics
-# Spring Boot Data Analytics
+# Spring Boot Data Analytics 🌱

-A simple Spring Boot application demonstrating basic data analytics operations such as minimum, maximum, and average calculations on an oil production dataset.
+A simple Spring boot application for an analytics engine that takes data from MySQL and performs analysis and generates report in real-time.

 ## Overview